kaktus40/Cesium-GeoserverTerrainProvider/README.md

   <td>HOW TO</td>
   <td>insert BIL/DDS plugin into geoserver library</td>
   <td>insert mySLD.xml into the list of styles in geoserver</td>
-  <td>use GeotiffTranslate in order to convert your 16 bit grayscale geotiff into 8 bits RGB color geotiff.
-The converted geotiff must be inserted in a workspace of geoserver</td>
+  <td>use GeotiffTranslate in order to convert your 16 bit grayscale geotiffs into 8 bits RGB color geotiff.
+The converted geotiffs must be inserted in a workspace of geoserver</td>
 </tr>
 <tr>
   <td>PROS</td>